learning2hash/learning2hash.github.io/resources.md

 ### Learning-to-Hash Survey Paper

-The full literature survey that accompanies this website is available [as a research paper](http://seanjmoran.com/pdfs/hashing_review.pdf) currently under submission to a peer-reviewed journal.
-Full citation information will appear here in due course.
-In the meantime please feel free to cite the following thesis upon which the review is based:
+If you have found this website useful to your work please consider a [Github star](https://github.com/learning2hash/learning2hash.github.io) and a citation to the following thesis upon which this site is based:

 <pre>
 @phdthesis{Moran16,